ValentinOchioiu/Networking-Labs/README.md

 # Networking-Labs
-Networking labs with routing, switching, NAT, firewall configuration and Linux systems
+Networking labs with routing, switching, NAT, firewall configurations and Linux and Windows systems